jensstigaard/audio-matrix-vmix-electron/README.md

 # simple-vmix-switcher-electron

 Simple vMix switcher app built with [ElectronJS](https://electronjs.org).
-ElectronJS apps be built for Windows, Mac or Linux.
+ElectronJS is a cross-platform framework allowing the app to be built for each Windows, Mac or Linux.
+See the Releases tab for a direct download of the app.

 The app is oriented for touch use.